skarpushin/summerb/summerb-easycrud/README.md

 * It provides simplistic Query DSL that has a killer-feature that is based on identifier names (not String literals, so your code is protected by compiler and supported by refactoring and static code analysis)
 * It allows you to easily define native queries which implementation is also automatically scaffolded
+* It allows you to perform simple Join queries too (nothing fancy, but covers usual cases for usual UX scenarios)
 * Baseline infrastructure for business validations at different data lifecycle steps
 * Baseline infrastructure for authorizations at different data lifecycle steps (for both per-Table and per-Row)
 * Extension points (Wire Taps) for adding any of your custom pre- / post-processors